 Learn more about the advantages of Lymphocyte T-Cell Immunomodulator here:

-Acemannan is an immunomodulator polysaccharide extracted from the popular healing herb Aloe Vera.
+Acemannan is an immunomodulatory polysaccharide extracted from the popular healing herb Aloe Vera.

 Years ago, the FDA approved injectable Acemannan for treating fibrosarcomas and feline leukemia (FeLV).